Osaroigb/secretnote-deployment/README.md

-# SecretNote-API
+# SecretNote API

-The SecretNote-API is a custom RESTful API built with Flask for creating and reading secret notes.
+The SecretNote API is a custom RESTful API built with Flask for creating and reading secret notes.
 Each note is created anonymously and can be accessed through a unique URL.
 The API is designed with simplicity in mind, focusing on the core functionality of managing secret notes.

 ## Features